sinc-lab/lncRNA-folding/README.md

 From these sequences, the following three sce subsets are provided:

-- [sce3k](data/sce3k.txt): All the sequences with more than 200 nt.
+- [sce3k](data/sce3k.txt): all the sequences with more than 200 nt.
-- [sce188](data/sce188.txt): 188 sequences obtained from sce3k by identifying non-coding transcripts using the coding potential calculator 2 [CPC2](https://pubmed.ncbi.nlm.nih.gov/28521017/).
+- [sce188](data/sce188.txt): sequences obtained from sce3k by identifying non-coding transcripts using the coding potential calculator 2 [CPC2](https://pubmed.ncbi.nlm.nih.gov/28521017/).
-- [sce18](data/sce18.txt): 18 sequences obtained by taking only those sequences from sce188 that were [not previously classified as mRNA](https://doi.org/10.1038/nature09322).
+- [sce18](data/sce18.txt): sequences obtained by taking only those sequences from sce188 that were [not previously classified as mRNA](https://doi.org/10.1038/nature09322).

 ### Curated dataset of lncRNAs